 Place the chicken on the grill so it's not directly over the charcoal.
 Make sure that the thermometer probe is centered in the meat, not touching bone.
 I purposely place the piece pierced by the thermometer probe closest to the hot coals, since that piece will get done quickest.

 After three hours, the grill smoked chicken reached an internal temperature of 160 degrees Fahrenheit, which is the point I like to remove them.
 If the chicken gets much hotter than that, the protein fibers will start contracting, squeezing out moisture and making the meat tough.

 The beautiful brown color is from the hickory wood I used for smoke.
 It added a really nice flavor to the breasts.
 Not overpowering, but just right.

-Don't be afraid to follow your gut instincts when smoking food.
+Don't be afraid to follow your instincts when smoking food.
 If a recipe calls for a certain amount of wood, but you feel it'll make the food too smoky, remove some.
-It's always better for food to be undersmoked than too smokey.
+It's always better for food to be under-smoked than too smoky.